Bool76/bools-wiki-2/docs/technical-guides/markdown/insert-image/index.md

 # Markdown | Insert Image

-Summary - How to insert an image into a markdown article
+Summary - There appear to be two possible ways to insert images in Markdown.
+I must note that

 #### Code Sample